panjf2000/gnet/docs/tutorial/best-practices.md

 If you're not familiar with how gnet works, go back and read [this](https://gnet.host/docs/about/overview/#networking-model-of-multiple-threadsgoroutines).

+### Either loop read data in OnTraffic() or invoke c.Wake() regularly

+Despite the fact that gnet leverages epoll/kqueue with level-triggered mode under the hook, OnTraffic() won't be invoked constantly as long as there is data left in the inbound buffer of a connection.

+Thus, you should loop call c.Read()/c.Peek()/c.Next() for a connection in OnTraffic() to drain the inbound buffer of incoming data, but if you don't, then make sure you call c.Wake() periodically, otherwise you may never get a chance to read the rest of the data sent by the peer endpoint (client or server) unless the peer endpoint sends new data over.

 ### Leverage Conn.Context() to monopolize data instead of sharing it across connections

-Use Conn.Context() to store necessary resource for each connection, so that each connection can take advantage of its exclusive resource, avoiding the contention of single resource across connections.
+It's recommended to use Conn.Context() to store necessary resource for each connection, so that each connection can take advantage of its exclusive resource, avoiding the contention of single resource across connections.

 ### Enable poll_opt mode to boost performance